-1.14 There are currently 87 grit bins within North East Lincolnshire, including 3 Ward Funded bins and 6 Parish Council owned bins, requiring around 30 tonnes of salt / sharp sand mix for complete refill.
+1.15 There are two additions to the grit bins inventory across the network following the annual winter service policy review taking the total of grit bins within North East Lincolnshire to 88, including 3 Ward Funded bins and 6 Parish Council owned bins, requiring around 30 tonnes of salt / sharp sand mix for complete refill.
 Bins are routinely checked and filled each month during the season.